-Figure 15 illustrates the context view of the iFA to be developed for the households in the second phase of the project.
+Figure 16 illustrates the context view of the iFA to be developed for the households.

-Figure 15: Context view of the iFLEX Assistant to be customized for the household (SI and GR pilots).
+Figure 16: Context view of the iFLEX Assistant to be customized for the household (SI and GR pilots).

-The iFA for phase 2 provides the following functionalities to the end user:
+The iFA provides the following functionalities to the end user: